itsnoterke/itsnoterke/README.md

 - Hi, I’m Zhanerke
-- I’m interested in Computer Sciences
+- I’m interested in Computer Sciences,
-- I’m currently studying Data Science and analytics in HongKong
+- Currently studying Data Science and Analytics in HKPU
 - You can reach me by email @zbeisetay@gmail.com

 <!---